The directed landscape: Preliminaries

 We now introduce the main object of study in this paper, Brownian last passage percolation.
-See \cite{weiss2017reflected} for background on the integrable aspects of this model.
+See \citet*{weiss2017reflected} for background on the integrable aspects of this model.
 Let $B \in C^\Z$ be a sequence of independent two-sided Brownian motions.
 Let $B^n$ be $B$ restricted to $\R^+\times\{1,\ldots \, n\}$.
-We are concerned with finding limits of last passage values across the sequence $B$.
-By a result in Section \ref{S:melon}, we will be able to relate these last passage values values to last passage values across the \textbf{Brownian $n$-melon} $WB^n$.
+We are concerned with finding the scaling limit of last passage values across the sequence $B$.
+By a result in Section \ref{S:melon}, we will be able to relate these last passage values to last passage values across the \textbf{Brownian $n$-melon} $WB^n$.

 There are many remarkable descriptions of the Brownian $n$-melon $WB^n$.
 The description that will be most useful to us here is that $WB^n$ can be described as the distributional limit as $\ep \to 0$ of a sequence of $n$ independent Brownian motions $B^i_\ep:[0, 1/\ep] \to \R$ with $B^i_\ep(0) = i \ep$ conditioned so that